qarmin/czkawka/README.md

 The program is completely free to use.

 "Gratis to uczciwa cena" - "Free is a fair price"

+## Thanks

+Big thanks to Pádraig Brady, creator of fantastic FSlint, because without his work I wouldn't create this tool.

+Thanks also to all the people who create patches for this program, make it available on other systems, create videos, articles about it etc.

 ## Donations
 If you are using the app, I would appreciate a donation for its further development, which can be done [here](https://github.com/sponsors/qarmin).